apache/activemq-artemis/docs/user-manual/en/security.md

 ## SASL
 [AMQP](using-AMQP.md) supports SASL.
 The following mechanisms are supported:
- PLAIN, EXTERNAL, ANONYMOUS, GSSAPI, SCRAM-SHA.
+ PLAIN, EXTERNAL, ANONYMOUS, GSSAPI, SCRAM-SHA-256, SCRAM-SHA-512.
 The published list can be constrained via the amqp acceptor `saslMechanisms` property.
 Note: EXTERNAL will only be chosen if a subject is available from the TLS client certificate.